 Not for: If you want an all through-school, boarding requirements or a co-ed environment this isn’t going to fit the bill.

 Dare to disagree?
 Be my guest!
-There’s an Open Afternoon on Tuesday 12th November.
+There’s an Open Afternoon Friday 7 February and Friday 1 May.

 Farnborough Hill, Farnborough, Hampshire, GU14 8AT.
 Tel: 01252 545197